AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 // use format
 labels.format(function(){
-    return(this.getDataValue("extra_inf"));
+    return(this.getData("extra_inf"));
 });
 ```

 {sample}CS\_format\_07{sample}

-In this sample we have added some extra information to the data: we defined the "extra\_inf" parameter of "redundant" value for the second point of the second series and displayed it, using {api:anychart.core.utils.SeriesPointContextProvider#getDataValue}getDataValue(){api}.
+In this sample we have added some extra information to the data: we defined the "extra\_inf" parameter of "redundant" value for the second point of the second series and displayed it, using {api:anychart.core.utils.SeriesPointContextProvider#getData}getData(){api}.

 Managing additional information for chart tooltips works pretty much the same as it does for chart labels.
-Define extra parameter in your data set and use the name of your parameter as a value for {api:anychart.core.utils.SeriesPointContextProvider#getDataValue}getDataValue(){api} method.
+Define extra parameter in your data set and use the name of your parameter as a value for {api:anychart.core.utils.SeriesPointContextProvider#getData}getData(){api} method.

 ```
 // map data for series